aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 ### Google Cloud Storage (GCS)

-Register a snapshot repository in Google Cloud Storage (GCS) with your Aiven for OpenSearch service.
+For Google Cloud Storage (GCS), use one of the following methods to register the snapshot repository

 <Tabs groupId="config-methods">
 <TabItem value="api" label="API" default>